traderres/webClass/learnAngular/lessons_Angular16/exercises/exercise25g.charts.customize-the-context-menu.answers.md

  9. Create a private method:  reloadData()
     a.
+This method will invoke a REST call to get the data

+    b.
 This method set the series section of your chartOptions object

+    b.
+This method will tell Highcharts to render the chart in the div called "chart4"

+          private reloadData(): void {

+            this.chartService.getZoomableChartData().subscribe( (aData: any) => {
+              // The REST call came back with the chart data

-              this.chartOptions.series =  [{
+              // Set the data in the chartOptions this.chartOptions.series =  [{
                 type: 'area',
                 name: 'USD to EUR',
-                  data: this.data
+                data: aData
               }];

-    b.
-This method will tell Highcharts to render the chart in the div called "chart3"

-            // This renders the chart
+              // Render the chart
               // NOTE:  You cannot render a chart from ngOnInit().
 You can from ngAfterViewInit().
               Highcharts.chart('chart4', this.chartOptions);

-            // Redraw all of the charts on this page (so they fit perfectly within the mat-card tags Highcharts.charts.forEach(function (chart: Chart | undefined) {
-                chart?.reflow();
-            });
+            })

+          }